mira97ali/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Wrote a script that displays all users and their home directories, sorted by users using "cat", "sort", "cut", and "uniq"

+23. Empty casks make the most noise

+Wrote a command that finds all empty files and directories in the current directory and all sub-directories, using the allowed commands only

+24. A gif is worth ten thousand words

+Wrote a script that lists all the files with a .gif extension in the current directory and all its sub-directories using the allowed commands only.